 "Hoppin' John" by Senator Mitch McConnell

 You’re tired of cooking.
 Your latest sourdough is a no-go.
 You just want something easy and delicious that will make your belly stop growling.
 Well, nothing says “yummy” like Senator Mitch McConnell.
-His recipe is a classic African-American invention, remade by the Kentucky old-timer:
+His recipe is a classic African-American invention, remade by the Kentucky old-timer.
+And isn’t that just what the world wants?
+A white-washed version of a Black American classic!

 INGREDIENTS